 This division must be “equitable,” which is largely within the discretion of the trial judge.
 Our attorney has decades of experience with these issues and is familiar with how many of the judges will treat assets as part of this division.

-Our firm has the experience with handling property division to allow us to accurately characterize the property involved and create an equitable plan for dividing the assets and debt.
-Our attroney is experienced with complex and sophisticated financial matters and if there is a possibility that assets have been hidden, we know how to examine financial records and books, as well as when to bring in a forensic accountant to locate missing income or assets.
+Our firm has the experience handling property division to allow us to accurately characterize the property involved and create an equitable plan for dividing the assets and debt.
+Our attorney is experienced with complex and sophisticated financial matters and if there is a possibility that assets have been hidden, we know how to examine financial records and books, as well as when to bring in a forensic accountant to locate missing income or assets.

 To speak with our lawyer about property division issues, call our office at 248-200-2240 or use our contact form to schedule an appointment.